toxyl/vscout/README.md

 The daemon will also update the stats every `database -> stats_update_time` seconds.
 You can set this value quite low in the beginning but as your database grows you will have to increase it to not overload your server.

 ### Data Retention
-When running over long periods of time or with many workers the database will fill up quickly and degrade in performance the more records are collection.
+When running over long periods of time or with many workers the database will fill up quickly and degrade in performance the more records are collected.
 To deal with this **Vscout** has a data retention policy that by default removes data older than a day on a regular schedule.
 Stats like the total number of clicks will be retained separately and are not affected by the data retention policy.
 You can change the schedule using `database -> data_retention` in `config.json`.

 ### Logging
 Once the daemon has started you can follow its output using `journalctl -u vscout -f`.